 Guided by our purpose and values, we’re proud of the way we support and care for each other, our communities, and the customers and consumers we serve.

 We’re building a company where everyone can be real, and feel safe, valued, and supported to do their best work.
-Our inclusion and diversity (I&D) strategy is designed to build capabilities to drive change, strengthen ally networks and communities through advocacy, and ensure accountability and transparency around our progress.
+Our I&D strategy is designed to build capabilities to drive change, strengthen ally networks and communities through advocacy, and ensure accountability and transparency around our progress.

 To create an inclusive workplace, we’re supporting employees and organizations working to end racism and discrimination.
-We’re advocating for change through our three-year, $1.5 million commitment to support nonprofit organizations that raise awareness and fight discrimination.
+In 2022, we fulfilled a three-year, $1.5 million commitment to support nonprofit organizations that raise awareness and fight discrimination.

-grant to nonprofit organizations that fight racism and discrimination from the Campbell Soup Foundation in fiscal 2021.
+in grants to nonprofit organizations that fight racism and discrimination from The Campbell’s Foundation fulfilled in fiscal 2022.

 Making an impact: Celebrating women at Campbell